AustralianBioCommons/atol/index.md

 ## Partners

-AToL Bioinformatics is co-funded by Bioplatforms Australia and the Minderoo Foundation, and supported by project partners at the University of Melbourne and QCIF.
+AToL Bioinformatics is co-funded by Bioplatforms Australia and the Minderoo Foundation, with project partners at the University of Melbourne, QCIF, the European Nucleotide Archive, and the Darwin Tree of Life.
 The AGRF are hosting a PhD student intern.

 Bioplatforms Australia is enabled by NCRIS.